 There's also a display poster located here that shows different birds on it (which may make identifying birds easier for those of us who are new to the activity).

 Behind the Amphitheater -

-When performances are being held in the amphitheater, it's kind of surreal to see groups of birds gliding in to roost while the actors go through their paces.
+When performances used to be held in the amphitheater, it was kind of surreal to see groups of birds gliding in to roost while the actors were going through their paces.